arkency/posts/posts/2017-03-07-prototypes-in-ruby.md

 ## Can I really, really clone/duplicate it?

-It is true that every `Object` has `dup` implemented so you might be tempted to believe you actually can duplicate every object.
+It is true that every `Object` has `dup` implemented so you might be tempted to believe you actually, can duplicate every object.

 ```
 #!ruby